 If your BOTE board appears to be suffering from water damage to the foam core, inspect the surface of your board for dings or cracks in the fiberglass shell.
 If you discover a crack or ding in the fiberglass, take appropriate action described in the 'Dings' section above.

-Also, ensure that you close your vent plug securely each time you place your BOTE board in the water.
+Ensure that you close your vent plug securely each time you place your BOTE board in the water.
 Inspect the rubber seal around your vent plug screw for damage.
 If the seal is cracked or damaged it may not form a water-tight seal when the vent plug is closed.
 Replace the damaged seal prior to using the board the next time.

 If water has already damaged the board, remove the vent plug and store the board in a dry place so that the water has a chance to evaporate.
 Discoloration may occur to waterlogged foam core, but the board will remain functional if the core is allowed to dry sufficiently.

 Many types of roof racks are available for transporting your BOTE SUP.
 Some roof rack attachments are made specifically for carrying Paddle Boards.
 Follow the manufacturer's instructions for using SUP specific roof racks.